-Click in to the tabs below to read more about individual stories that involve convictions and charges of sex between men historically.
+Click in to the tabs below to read more about individual stories that involve historical convictions and charges of sex between men.
 There are eight stories available for you to read: Arthur; Harold; John and James; Francis and John; William and Robert; Gladstone; William and William; and Cosmo.

 Arthur was born in Martock in Somerset, and is recorded initially as the son of Sarah, a spinster.
 By the time of the next census, Arthur was still living in Martock with his family, but this time he is recorded as the son of Elizabeth, the head of the family and the mother of Sarah.
 Sarah does seem too young to have been Arthur’s mother, but the confusion here is interesting.